The Nursing Profession

 Nurses are in demand throughout the country and are needed in such settings as acute care hospitals, community health agencies, homes, jails, outreach programs, public schools, health maintenance organizations, and clinics which serve underprivileged, minority, and rural populations.
 Career opportunities are particularly good for minority, bilingual/bicultural persons.

-The Undergraduate Nursing Program at SDSU
+The Undergraduate Bachelor of Science in Nursing (BNS) Program at SDSU

 Students in the undergraduate nursing program are provided opportunities to acquire knowledge from the natural and social sciences; to develop critical thinking and professional decision-making abilities; to utilize current research in the application of the nursing process; to develop leadership potential and accountability in professional practice; to become aware of the emerging roles of the professional nurse and of the social forces and trends affecting health and health care systems; and to learn to balance professional and personal growth and values.